 Our primary liquidity needs are related to the funding of general business requirements, including working capital requirements, research and development, and capital expenditures.
-As of June 30, 2020, our principal sources of liquidity were \$250.9 million of cash and cash equivalents and \$37.2 million of total corporate investments.
-In July

-2019, we entered into and currently maintain a five-year revolving credit agreement.
+As of June 30, 2021, our principal sources of liquidity were \$202.3 million of cash and cash equivalents and \$4.5 million of total corporate investments.
+In July 2019, we entered into and currently maintain a five-year revolving credit agreement.
 This credit agreement provides for a \$250.0 million senior revolving credit facility which may be increased up to \$375.0 million.
-In April 2020, we borrowed \$100.0 million under this credit facility, which remained outstanding as of June 30, 2020.
-Although we currently do not have any anticipated need for this additional liquidity, we utilized the borrowing capacity under our credit agreement in order to provide enhanced financial flexibility due to uncertain market conditions arising from COVID-19.
+In the fourth quarter of fiscal 2020, we borrowed \$100.0 million under this credit facility, which we repaid in the third quarter of fiscal 2021.
 Refer to Note 11 of the Notes to the Consolidated Financial Statements included in Part II, Item 8: "Financial Statements and Supplementary Data" for additional details on the credit agreement and borrowing activity.

 We invest portions of our excess cash and cash equivalents in highly liquid, investment-grade marketable securities.
 These investments consist of commercial paper, asset-backed debt securities, corporate debt issuances and U.S. Treasury securities with credit quality ratings of A-1 or higher.
-We had no investments in unrealized loss positions as of June 30, 2020.
+We had no investments in unrealized loss positions as of June 30, 2021.

 In order to grow our business, we intend to increase our personnel and related expenses and to make significant investments in our platform, data centers and general infrastructure.
-The timing and amount of these investments will vary based on our financial condition, the rate at which we add new clients and new personnel and the scale of our module development, data centers and other activities, as well as the extent and duration of COVID-19 on the macro-economic environment.
+The timing and amount of these investments will vary based on our financial condition, the rate at which we add new clients and new personnel and the scale of our module development, data centers and other activities.
 Many of these investments will occur in advance of our experiencing any direct benefit from them, which could negatively impact our liquidity and cash flows during any particular period and may make it difficult to determine if we are effectively allocating our resources.
-However, we expect to fund our operations, capital expenditures and other investments principally with cash flows from operations, and to the extent that our liquidity needs exceed our cash from operations, we would look to our cash on hand and corporate investments or further utilize the remaining borrowing capacity under our credit facility to satisfy those needs.
+However, we expect to fund our operations, capital expenditures and other investments principally with cash flows from operations, and to the extent that our liquidity needs exceed our cash from operations, we would look to our cash on hand and corporate investments or utilize the borrowing capacity under our credit facility to satisfy those needs.

 Funds held for clients and client fund obligations will vary substantially from period to period as a result of the timing of payroll and tax obligations due.
 Our payroll processing activities involve the movement of significant funds from accounts of employers to employees and relevant taxing authorities.
 Though we debit a client's account prior to any disbursement on its behalf, there is a delay between our payment of amounts due to employees and taxing and other regulatory authorities and when the incoming funds from the client to cover these amounts payable actually clear into our operating accounts.
-We currently have agreements with eleven banks to execute ACH and wire transfers to support our client payroll and tax services.
+We currently have agreements with eleven major U.S. banks to execute ACH and wire transfers to support our client payroll and tax services.
 We believe we have sufficient capacity under these ACH arrangements to handle all transaction volumes for the foreseeable future.
 We primarily collect fees for our services via ACH transactions at the same time we debit the client's account for payroll and tax obligations and thus are able to reduce collectability and accounts receivable risks.